-Unless the FAO has a reason to believe it is inaccurate, you don't have to document the reported FAFSA information of the parents of a dependent student if any of the following apply:
+Unless the FAO has a reason to believe it is inaccurate, you do not have to document the reported FAFSA information of the parents of a dependent student if any of the following apply:

-- Both of the parents are mentally incapacitated. - They are residing in a country other than the United States and can't be contacted by normal means. - They can't be located because the student does not have and cannot get their contact information.
-Unless the FAO has a reason to believe it is inaccurate, you don't have to document the reported FAFSA information of the spouse of an independent student if any of the following apply: - The spouse has died. - He/she is mentally incapacitated. - He/she is residing in a country other than the United States and can't be contacted by normal means. - The spouse can't be located because the student does not have and cannot get the spouses' contact information.
+- Both parents are mentally incapacitated. - They are residing in a country other than the United States and cannot be contacted by normal means. - They cannot be located because the student does not have and cannot get their contact information. - Unless the FAO has a reason to believe it is inaccurate, you do not have to document the reported FAFSA information of the spouse of an independent student if any of the following apply: - The spouse has died. - He/she is mentally incapacitated. - He/she is residing in a country other than the United States and cannot be contacted by normal means. - The spouse cannot be located because the student does not have and cannot get the spouses' contact information.